adfcf/text-based-games/README.md

 # text-based-games
-A collection of simple text-based-games, e.g., Tic Tac Toe.
+A collection of simple text-based-games:
+- Tic Tac Toe
+- Battleship
+- Hangman
+- Guess a number